mmtk/mmtk-core/docs/userguide/src/tutorial/mygc/ss/collection.md

 and which is 'from', then prepares the copyspaces with the new definition.

 Note that we call `set_copy_for_sft_trace()` for both spaces.
-This step is required when using `SFTProcessEdges` to tell the spaces which copy semantic to use for copying.
+This step is required when using `SFTTrace` to tell the spaces which copy semantic to use for copying.
 For fromspace, we use the `DefaultCopy` semantic, which we have defined earlier in our `CopyConfig`.
 So for objects in fromspace that need to be copied, the policy will use the copy context that binds with `DefaultCopy` (which allocates to the tospace) in the GC worker.
 For tospace, we set its